 COVID-19-Related Degree Requirement Changes

-For information on how Bioengineering degree requirements have been affected by the pandemic, see the "COVID-19 Policies tab" in the "Bioengineering" section of this bulletin.
+For information on how Bioengineering degree requirements have been affected by the pandemic, see the "COVID-19 Policies tab" in the "Bioengineering" of this bulletin.
 For University-wide policy changes related to the pandemic, see the "COVID-19 and Academic Continuity" section of this bulletin.

 See the "Department of Bioengineering" section of this bulletin for additional information on the department, and its programs and faculty.